foxBMS/foxbms-2/docs/software/modules/driver/ts/ts-sensors.rst

 |foxbms| supports various Temperature sensors from different manufacturers as
 the list below shows.

-These temperature sensors can be used inside the measurement IC drivers as they implement the :ref:`temperature_sensor_api`.
+These temperature sensors can be used inside the AFE drivers as they implement the :ref:`temperature_sensor_api`.

 .. toctree::